harshskarki/Code-Buddy/README.md

-XP & Leveling System: Gain experience points based on coding time and lines written Pet Care Mechanics: Feed and play with your pet to maintain health and happiness Visual Progress Tracking: See your pet's stats and evolution path in real-time Beautiful UI: Gradient backgrounds and smooth animations
+XP & Leveling System: Gain experience points based on coding time and lines written Pet Care Mechanics: Feed and play with your pet to maintain health and happiness Visual Progress Tracking: See your pet's stats and evolution path in real-time Beautiful UI: Gradient backgrounds and smooth animations.

 🎮 How to Play